 that should make up the hedge,

-and stand in the gap before me for the land,
+the gap before me for the land,

 that I should not destroy it: but I found none.